HaikuTeam/animator/README.md

 PROF=1 yarn go
 ```

-To add profile to any place, you should call
+To add profile to any code, you should call

 ```
 logger.profile('<user defined name>')